Yybrook/hikrobot-camera/README.md

-## an easy-to-use API to control HIKRobot industrial cameras which is supported in Linux/Windows
+## An API to control HIKRobot cameras which is supported in Linux/Windows

 * 参考自：https://github.com/DIYer22/hik_camera.git